 At iPrintfromHome.com, we work with artists and photographers from across the United States and Canada.
-We're inspired everyday by the images that they send to us and by the stories they share.
+We're inspired everyday by the images that you send to us and by the stories that you share.

-In our "What, How & Why" interview series, we take a closer look at some of these fascinating people.
+A few years ago, we started our "What, How, Why" interview series so that we could take a closer look at some of you fascinating people and share your stories.

 1. What do you do?

 We're writing to you today to invite you to submit.
 If you would like to be considered for this feature, please e-mail us with answers to the above quoted questions.
 Please also be sure to give us permission to review the images in your account.
 If your interview is selected, we'll contact you to let you know.
 Looking forward to reviewing your submission!

 the iPrintfromHome.com team

 NOTE: If you submitted in the past and your interview was not published, please feel free to send us an updated entry.
 Or, if you area already featured and you want to make some changes, please let us know.